2021 Tampa Bay Buccaneers–New England Patriots game: Aftermath

 Immediately after the game, Brady and Belichick shared a quick embrace on the field before Brady greeted his former teammates and other members of the Patriots organization.
 Though fans criticized Belichick for his lack of warmth displayed towards his former quarterback, the two privately spoke at length in the Buccaneers locker room following the game.

 With the victory over his former team, Brady became the fourth quarterback in NFL history to record a win against all 32 current teams in the league, joining Brett Favre, Peyton Manning, and Drew Brees.
 In addition, he became the sixth quarterback to have a victory against every incumbent NFL franchise after Fran Tarkenton and Joe Montana, as the league only had 28 teams during the latter two's respective tenures.

 Drawing in 28.5 million viewers nationwide, Brady's return to New England became the second most-watched Sunday Night Football game on NBC after the Dallas–Washington 2012 season finale to clinch the NFC East.
 The broadcast also scored a 43.8 rating and 70 share in Boston, making it the city's second-biggest audience for a regular season Patriots game after New England clinched their undefeated season against the New York Giants in 2007.

 Both teams qualified for the playoffs following this season.
 New England finished the season 10–7, good for second in the AFC East and the conference's #6 seed.
-However, they lost to Buffalo in the Wild Card Round, ending their season.
+However, they lost to Buffalo, 47–17, in the Wild Card Round, ending their season.
 Tampa Bay finished 13–4 to clinch the NFC South title and the conference's #2 seed.
-Tampa Bay defeated Philadelphia in the Wild Card round for Brady's 35th, and ultimately final, playoff win, extending his record.
-In the Divisional Round, they lost to the eventual Super Bowl LVI champion Los Angeles Rams.
+Tampa Bay defeated Philadelphia, 31–15 in the Wild Card round for Brady's 35th, and ultimately final, playoff win, extending his record.
+In the Divisional Round, they lost to the eventual Super Bowl LVI champion Los Angeles Rams by a score of 30–27.

-On February 1, 2022, Brady announced his retirement, but reversed his decision 40 days later.
-He would officially retire a year later on February 1, 2023, saying on social media that this was "for good."
+On February 1, 2023, Brady would officially retire after 23 seasons in the NFL, while Belichick parted ways with the Patriots on January 11, 2024 after 24 seasons as their head coach.